kianenigma/blockchain-reimagined/content/Content/How/Blockchains Are Overrated.md

-We begin our description of *how* blockchains work with this cheeky title, as it conveys a very important message: What we have discussed so far, most notably in [[Blockchain-Reimagined/Content/What/Index|"What"]] elaborated on Blockchains as [[Resilience]] [[State Machine]], 3 of the most important properties of which are:
+We begin our description of *how* blockchains work with this cheeky title, as it conveys a very important message: What we have discussed so far, most notably in all "*what blockchains are*" part, elaborated on Blockchains as [[Resilience]] [[State Machine]], 3 of the most important properties of which are:
 1. Verifiable execution and audit-ability of history
 2. Correct ordering
 3. Accessibility